How to Make Virtual Events Engaging

 Organizers should similarly set the stage for any other engagement set up throughout the other portions of the virtual event.

-4) Encourage Virtual Applause
+Encourage Virtual Applause

 It can be really frustrating, as an attendee, to not have any way to show appreciation to a virtual speaker other than to type in a “thank you” note into the chat area.

-Set the stage at the beginning of each session by instructing attendees to either use the clapping emoji (if the virtual event platform offers this option) or a simple applause indicator such as typing in exclamation marks.
+For example, one of our most successful clients sets the stage at the beginning of each session by instructing attendees to either use the clapping emoji (if the virtual event platform offers this option) or a simple applause indicator such as typing in exclamation marks.

 “Now, before I bring the first speaker onto the virtual stage, I know, if we were in person, that we’d be all giving a rousing applause right now.
 Now we can’t all unmute at the same moment to applaud, because that would just be a disaster!
 So let me give you all a way to show appreciation as applause, or at any point in our conference experience when you hear something that you really appreciate or agree with.
 Go into chat right now and give me a rousing applause by entering in exclamation marks–that’s right–exclamation marks in chat will signify applause in today’s virtual setting.”